Bananapad987/Rust_Final/README.md

 Group Name : TBD

-Group member names and NetIDs : Chi Jay Xu (cjxu2)
+Group member names and NetIDs : Chi Jay Xu (cjxu2) and David Dai (ddai20)

 Project Introduction : We are planning on building a small platformer using Godot and rust.